robots-make-art-too/GROUP16_multiverse_of_madness/docs/index.md

 # Project Process

 ### Marker info:
+- Our project includes 6 major 3D models depicting a constellation- Aquarius, Aries, Cancer, Libra, Sagittarius, Scorpio .
-Our project includes 6 constellation models.
-Each model has a specific printed marker assigned to it.
+- Each model has a specific printed marker assigned to it.

 ### Future Update